top of page

 OUR PURPOSE

-Our purpose is to assist schools in improving outcomes for pupils with SEMH and additional support needs by delivering targeted interventions that complement existing pastoral, behaviour, and inclusion strategies.
+Our purpose is to support schools, health, and education-based provisions in improving outcomes for pupils with SEMH, SEND, ASN, physical disabilities, and complex additional needs through targeted creative interventions that complement existing pastoral, behaviour, wellbeing, and inclusion strategies.

 Our work focuses on: